Temples around Tindivanam, Villupuram, Ulundurpet, Thozhudur and Perambalur

 5 kms East ward diversion from the National Highway at Thrumandhurrai

-A huge and ancient temple on the bank of river Vellarau
+A huge and ancient temple on the bank of river Vellaru

-Apart from the Amirthakadeswarar Shiva temple, there is also a Buddha temple here who is worshipped as the ‘Dubai God’.
+Apart from the Amirthakadeswarar Shiva temple at Ogalur, there is also a Buddha temple here who is worshipped as the ‘Dubai God’.
 More than 500 people from here work in West Asia, helped, they believe, by their much-garlanded Buddha.
 As thanksgiving, dinar-enriched Gulf returnees have erected a nice podium where the ancient Buddha now sits.
 The Buddha is estimated to be between 800 and 1,200 years old.

 Thozhudhur – Vaalikandapuram